Q-gen: A Parameterized Quantum Circuit Generator: Background related works

 \subsection{AI for Quantum Computing}

 Artificial Intelligence (AI) has experienced explosive development since the mid-2010s.
-In addition to the classical optimization methods mentioned in section \ref{background1}, there is a growing interest in using AI to help accelerate the development of quantum computing.
+In addition to the classical optimization methods mentioned in Section \ref{background1}, there is a growing interest in using AI to help accelerate the development of quantum computing.
 This also gives a strong motivation for our work because machine learning models require a large number of quantum circuits with high variability for efficient training.

-For circuit optimization, there are works on using Large Language Models (LLM) to design better quantum circuits \cite{2307.08191} and using Transformers to simplify \texttt{CNOT} circuits \cite{teachingzx}.
+For ML-based circuit optimization, there are works on using Large Language Models (LLM) to design better quantum circuits \cite{2307.08191} and using Transformers to simplify \texttt{CNOT} circuits \cite{teachingzx}.
 Deep reinforcement learning techniques are also explored to minimize the number of \texttt{T} gates \cite{2402.14396}.
 Many works proposed different machine learning models for predicting the output fidelity of quantum circuits \cite{2102.02369, 2212.00677, 2303.17523, 2210.16724, 2404.06535}, which can be used for finding better layout and improve \texttt{CNOT} routing.
-Works that have the potential for AI integration can also benefit from a large supply of quantum circuits.
+These works amplify the demand for a more realistic and flexible quantum circuit dataset for better training.
+New research areas that have the potential for AI integration can also benefit from a large supply of quantum circuits.
 One example is circuit knitting, a technique of cutting the full circuits into smaller pieces for more efficient execution \cite{2309.07857, 2205.00016, 2303.10788}.